-Office of the Chief Medical Officer of Health 10025 Jasper Avenue NW PO Box 1360, Stn.
+10025 Jasper Avenue NW PO Box 1360, Stn.
 Main Edmonton, Alberta T5J 2N3 Canada

-RECORD OF DECISION - CMOH Order 08-2020
+RECORD OF DECISION - CMOH Order 09-2020 which rescinds CMOH Order 03-2020

-I, Dr. Deena Hinshaw, Chief Medical Officer of Health (CMOH) have initiated an investigation into the existence of COVID-19 within the Province of Alberta.
+Whereas I, Dr. Deena Hinshaw, Chief Medical Officer of Health (CMOH) have initiated an investigation into the existence of COVID-19 within the Province of Alberta.

-This investigation has confirmed that COVID-19 is present in Alberta and constitutes a public health emergency as a novel or highly infectious agent that poses a significant risk to public health.
+Whereas the investigation has confirmed that COVID-19 is present in Alberta and constitutes a public health emergency as a novel or highly infectious agent that poses a significant risk to public health.

-Under section 29(2.1) of the Public Health Act (the Act), I have the authority by order to prohibit a person from attending a location for any period and subject to any conditions that I consider appropriate, where I have determined that the person engaging in that activity could transmit an infectious agent.
+Whereas under section 29(2.1) of the Public Health Act (the Act), I have the authority by order to prohibit a person from attending a location for any period and subject to any conditions that I consider appropriate, where I have determined that the person engaging in that activity could transmit an infectious agent.
 I also have the authority to take whatever other steps that are, in my opinion, necessary in order to lessen the impact of the public health emergency.